 The bands featured unequivocally however, half a century later, as the emblem of the Kingdom of Northumberland in “Divi Britannici”

-Accordingly the county council of Northumberland, a county which formed much of the territory of the dark age kingdom of Northumbria, was awarded arms in 1951 which included a striped pattern of red and yellow bars – this in turn led to the registration of the Northumberland county flag.
+a county which formed much of the territory of the dark age kingdom of Northumbria.
+Accordingly, the county council of Northumberland was awarded arms in 1951 which included a striped pattern of red and yellow bars – this in turn led to the registration of the Northumberland county flag.

 In 2015 the Flag Institute additionally registered the originally reported banner of King Oswald, as the flag of the greater region and former kingdom of Northumbria.
 The shade used in the registered flag is carmine red, a tone between the purple of Bede’s era and the red stripes used by Henry Percy.